JeremiahKaren/35percent.github.io/_posts/2017-03-12-delanceys-dirty-tricks.md

 ## Tax dodging developers
 The development is a joint venture between [Isle-of-Man registered](https://opencorporates.com/companies/im/004035V), [tax dodging developer](https://www.theguardian.com/uk/2012/dec/16/london-property-tax-avoidance-offshore) Oakmayne and __Delancey DV4__ - a multimillion pound real-estate developer registered in the British Virgin Islands, which has been [accussed](http://crappistmartin.github.io/images/PrivateEyeNo1311.pdf) of 'aggressive tax avoidance by the HMRC.
 Delancey is bankrolled by George Soros and managed by [Tory donor](http://www.independent.co.uk/news/uk/politics/party-funding-tory-coffers-benefit-from-fear-of-labour-mansion-tax-9716614.html) Jamie Ritblatt, son of property tycoon John Ritblat (__British Land Plc__).
 Delancey is also developing the neighbouring [shopping centre site](/shopping-centre) and is [using a network of offshore SPVs and holding companies](http://35percent.org/2014-05-05-manx-connections-the-off-shore-home-of-the-elephants-developers/) to avoid paying tax on its multi-million pound redevelopment of the Elephant.
 For developing __Elephant One__, Delancey has used a [limited partnership company (LLP) controlled by shell companies](https://beta.companieshouse.gov.uk/company/OC389454/officers) registered in the British Virgin Islands and Panama.
 [Filing records at Companies House](https://beta.companieshouse.gov.uk/company/OC389454/filing-history) show that the partnership company hasn't paid a penny in corporation tax.
 Delancey also uses a separate company __Get Living London__ to manage its PRS (Private Rented Sector) build-to-rent homes.
 Despite [managing over £1bn worth of PRS homes](http://www.propertyweek.com/news/get-living-to-double-assets-to-%C2%A32bn/5088136.article) __Get Living London__ has [never paid a penny of corporation tax](https://beta.companieshouse.gov.uk/company/07793925/filing-history).

+## Conclusion
+There are lots of things to object in Delancey's planning application for the shopping centre as we have previously pointed out.
+We can now add that Delancey and its behaviour is itself objectionable.
+It avoids planning obligations; along with Lendlease, it is carving up the whole of the Elephant & Castle with little regard for building anything that doesn't make it money.

 __Footnotes:__
 -----------------------------------------------------------------------------